How many calories to eat to lose weight

 You already know how many calories you need to maintain your current weight, so now it's simple.

-Attention, the goal here is not just to lose weight, but to lose fat and maintain maximum muscle mass.
+Attention, the objective here is not just to lose weight, but to lose fat and maintain maximum muscle mass.

 So, what should you do?

-Let's call Pedro once more to help us.
+Let's once again call Pedro to help us.

-This is a cautious but smart approach, where there is a reduction of just 200 Kcal per day.
+This is a cautious but intelligent approach, in which there is a reduction of just 200 Kcal per day.

-The larger the initial cut, the greater the likelihood of losing strength, muscle mass and energy loss.
+The greater the initial cut, the greater the likelihood of losing strength, muscle mass and energy drops.

-You choose to reduce between 200 to 300 Kcal in the first two weeks and then evaluate the results.
+Choose to reduce between 200 and 300 Kcal in the first two weeks and then evaluate the results.

 Progress

-To be able to more accurately assess your progress, weigh yourself before reducing calories, and take some pictures.
+To be able to more accurately assess your progress, weigh yourself before reducing calories, and take some photos.

-You can also take measurements on certain parts of the body, such as the belly or legs.
+You can also take some measurements of certain parts of the body, such as the belly or legs.

 After two weeks, what kind of results did you get?

-Did you lose 1.5kg and see results in the mirror?
+Have you lost 1.5kg and noticed results in the mirror?

-Didn't you lose weight and see no difference in the mirror?
+Haven't you lost weight and don't notice any difference in the mirror?

 Above all, be patient and adjust gradually.